Apply for Admission

 - Take your time and read all instructions.
 Remember – making a mistake on the FAFSA can be costly!
-Watch these videos for helpful tips.
+Watch this video for helpful tips.

-- Submit your FAFSA, then print out and keep a copy of your submitted information for your records.
+- Submit your FAFSA, then save a copy of your submitted information for your records.

 - You will receive a Student Aid Report (SAR), which is a copy of the information you submitted on the FAFSA.
 Check the SAR for accuracy and make any necessary corrections to your FAFSA.